9 August 2023

 Air source heat pumps

 Air source heat pumps use the thermal energy from the air outside your home to provide heating and hot water.
 This type of heat pump is the most popular as it can be installed outside the home.
 Despite using the air, these heat pumps will also operate in colder climates because although the air outside is cooler, there is still enough thermal energy in the air available to heat your home.
-It is vital to understand the pros and cons of an air source heat pump as well as the costs of an air source heat pump to decide whether one is right for you.
+It is vital to understand the pros and cons of an air source heat pump as well as the costs of a heat pump to decide whether one is right for you.

 There are two main types of air source heat pumps: